CommonGarden/Grow-IoT/README.md

 `npm run test` builds the library, and runs tests in the test folder.

-The documentation is written in jsdoc, built using [Mr-Doc](https://mr-doc.github.io/), and kept on the [gh-pages branch of this repo](https://github.com/CommonGarden/Grow.js/tree/gh-pages).
+The documentation is written in jsdoc, built using [Mr-Doc](https://mr-doc.github.io/), and on the [gh-pages branch of this repo](https://github.com/CommonGarden/Grow.js/tree/gh-pages).

 # Contributing